-To request the MDTA Board's approval of the amended Debt Policy to upwardly revise the \$350 million Unrestricted Cash target to \$400 million.
-The Finance Committee supports the policy change as discussed during the November 9 meeting.
+To request concurrence of the Finance Committee to amend Debt Policy Statement 5 to upwardly revise the \$350 million Unrestricted Cash1 target to \$400 million.

 KEY POINTS

 - 1. The MDTA's Unrestricted Cash target has not been raised since 2009 but should be upwardly adjusted periodically for growth in the agency and inflation. - 2.
 Increased cash reserve is necessitated by rating agency metrics for Toll Sector entities in the double-A ratings category. - 3.
 The highest possible credit ratings in the double-A ratings category ensure bond market access at the lowest possible financing rates. - 4.
 Low financing rates support some combination of larger capital programs and lower required toll rates. - 5.
 The cost of maintaining a larger cash reserve is less than the long-term costs associated with financing as a lower rated borrower.